 Does the NCEA itself prepare ESIA and SEA reports for projects, plans, programmes or policies?

-No. When requested, we give independent advice to ministries, embassies and other proponents on the necessity of EIA or SEA.
-We advice on terms of reference (ToR) for EIA or SEA and/or review the resulting reports.
-EIA and SEA studies are carried out by consultancy companies.
+No. When requested, we give independent advice to competent authorities on the necessity of ESIA or SEA.
+We advice on scoping for ESIA or SEA and/or review the resulting reports.
+ESIA and SEA studies are carried out by consultancy companies.

 Does the NCEA carry out independent reviews for all ESIAs and SEAs?